 AppraisalU is an appraisal training program with a hands-on, in-depth learning experience designed to teach the skills needed for a career as a licensed real estate appraiser.
 The benefits and rewards of appraising can include high earning potential, starting your own business, working from home, and the flexibility to set your work schedule.

 AppraisalU offers three courses, Monday to Thursday, from 8 am to 12 pm, exposing students to the critical aspects of the appraisal industry.
 Experienced professional appraisers teach all lessons with a combined 100+ years of experience.
-AppraisalU is the only commercially available program for students who want to pursue an appraisal career, and the number of students is limited to 20 per course.
+AppraisalU is an available program for students who want to pursue an appraisal career, and the number of students is limited to 20 per course.
 Enrollment ends fourteen days before the start date.

 Locations